-The individuals responsible for issuing the Emergency Notification (usually the Campus Safety Communications Officers and supervisors) will, with the assistance of campus and local first responders, determine the content of the notification.
+The individuals responsible for issuing the Emergency Notification (usually the Campus Safety Communications Officers and supervisors) will, with the assistance of campus and local first responders, without delay, and taking into account the safety of the community, determine the content of the notification.
 Campus Safety has developed a wide range of template messages addressing several different Emergency situations.
 The individual issuing the Emergency Notification will select the template message most appropriate to the situation and, in accordance with the following guidelines, modify it to address the specific emergency.
 Those issuing the notification will use the following guidelines when determining the contents of the Emergency Notification: